nourhenesarraj/Colab-Notebooks--Quora-Insincere-Questions-Classification-NLP/README.md

 # Quora-Insincere-Questions-Classification-NLP-
-Transfer Learning for NLP with TensorFlow Hub
+Transfer Learning for NLP with TensorFlow Hub.

 This project/notebook consists of several Tasks.

 Task 1: Introduction to the Project.